 Vegetable lasagna is probably the first big dinner that I ever learned to make.
 Even way back in college, when I would make a meal for a group, lasagna would be the main event.
-Nowadays, I love it as a Sunday Supper because I can put that day’s farmers market haul to good use.
+Nowadays, I love it as a Sunday supper because I can put that day’s farmers market haul to good use.
 Not only is it easy, foolproof, and fun to make, but who doesn’t love to share stories at the table around red sauce and pasta?!
-So why the heck did it take me this long to get a great go-to vegetable lasagna on this site?
+So why the heck did it take me this long to get a great go-to vegetable lasagna recipe on this site?
 I’m not sure, but here it is and we’re obsessed with it and all of it’s roasted vegetable-y, saucy, goodness.

-Of course, this version of vegetable lasagna is much improved from my college days.
+Of course, this vegetable lasagna recipe is much improved from my college days.
 For starters, I hadn’t yet discovered my love of leeks or fennel, and I didn’t appreciate how much more flavorful lasagna would be with roasted, caramelized, vegetables.
 (Pictured: creamy tofu-basil ricotta – it’s so yummy that no one will know that they’re eating tofu – promise!)